yaswanthteja/.config/Nvim/Readme.md

 ###  Install scoop to powershell
- - [scoop](https://scoop.sh/) - A command-line installer , type the following commands in powershell
+ - [scoop](https://scoop.sh/) - A command-line installer, type the following commands in powershell

  Open Windows Terminal and type the following commands to install Scoop